 This article will give you an overview of the different ways you can make a deepfakes using various deepfake software available today.

 But most importantly, before we begin, don’t use Deepfake technology unethically.
-While we still don’t think the tech is quite 100% believable yet, it still can land you in a lot of trouble and be harmful to the person you are mimicking.
+After trying it out ourselves, we still don’t think the tech is quite 100% believable yet, BUT it still can land you in a lot of trouble and be harmful to the person you are mimicking.
 As long as you keep it lighthearted and avoid misusing the software, deepfakes can be a great way to get a laugh or parody a celebrity.
+Here is the deepfake music video our team made of Elon Musk:

 Exploring Deepfake Software & Apps